Marbod of Rennes: Writings

 Marbod was renowned for his Latin writing during his lifetime.
 Sigebert of Gembloux, writing c.
 1110–1125, praised Marbod's clever verse style.
 He composed works in verse and prose on both sacred and secular subjects: saints' lives, examples of rhetorical figures (De ornamentis verborum), a work of Christian advice (Liber decem capitulorum) hymns, lyric poetry on many subjects, and at least six prose letters.

 His style of poetry was part of a group of poets that were from French Cathedral Schools.
 Their poetry was marked by its revival of the classical style, writing in Latin and specific verse.
 He commonly wrote in Leonine hexameter.
 A poem written this way would consist of six metrical feet per line.
 This style of verse was popular in the Middle Ages and was distinguishable from verse in antiquity by its use of rhyme within the feet of the poem.
 Marbod's subject matter was diverse, dealing with both secular and religious topics.
 He wrote mainly didactic poetry; poetry that gave instruction or lessons to its readers.

 The most popular of Marbod's works was the Liber de lapidibus, a verse lapidary or compendium of mythological gem-lore; by the fourteenth century it had been translated into French, Provençal, Italian, Irish, and Danish, and it was the first of Marbod's works to be printed.

 The first collection of Marbod's works was published at Rennes in 1524 (In collectione prima operum Marbodi).
 Today the most widely accessible edition of Marbod's collected works is that in Migne's Patrologiae cursus completus Series Latina, vol. 171, edited by Jean-Jacques Bourassé (Paris, 1854); this was based on the edition of Antoine Beaugendre, Venerabilis Hildeberti primo Cenomannensis Accesserunt Marbodi Redonensis (Paris, 1708).
 Both contain numerous errors and omissions and should be used with caution.
 Modern editions of Marbod's works include Antonella Degl’Innocenti, ed.
-Marbodo di Rennes: Vita beati Roberti (Florence, 1995) and Maria Esthera Herrera, ed., Marbodo de Rennes Lapidario (Liber lapidum) (Paris, 2005).
+Marbodo di Rennes: Vita beati Roberti (Florence, 1995), Maria Esthera Herrera, ed., Marbodo de Rennes Lapidario (Liber lapidum) (Paris, 2005), and Marc Wolterbeek, ed. and trans., Marbod of Rennes, The Complete Poems (Turnhout, 2026).

 Marbod produced lyric poetry on a wide variety of subjects, including frankly erotic love lyrics concerning male and female love interests.
 Many of his shorter poems circulated primarily in florilegia, collections assembled for the use of students.
 The most radical of Marbod's poems, while printed in the earliest collections, were omitted by Beaugendre and Bourassé; they were reprinted by Walther Bulst in "Liebesbriefgedichte Marbods," in Liber floridus: Mittellateinische Studien Paul Lehmann, zum 65 Geburtstaag am 13.
 Juli 1949, ed.
 Bernhard Bischoff and Suso Brechter (St. Ottilien, 1950), p.
 287–301, and Lateinisches Mittelalter: Gesammelte Beitraege (Heidelberg, 1984), 182–196.